0800 2465119

 7. Completion & Fund Release (Week 6-8): Once the mortgage documents are signed and legal work is complete, the funds are released.
 This typically happens within 2 working days of formal completion.

-Case Study: Unlocking a Holiday Home in Cornwall
+Case Study: Unlocking a Holiday Home in Puglia

-When Mark and Sheila, both in their early 70s, unlocked £180,000 from their primary residence in Sussex through a lifetime mortgage, their vision of owning a coastal retreat in Cornwall became reality.
-With their property valued at £550,000 and no outstanding mortgage, they qualified for a release amount that covered the full asking price of a modest cottage in Fowey.
-They used a drawdown facility, opting to take only what they needed upfront and reserving the rest for future home upgrades.
+a When Mark and Sheila, both in their early 70s, unlocked £180,000 from their home in Sussex with a lifetime mortgage, their vision of owning a retreat in Puglia became a reality.
+We arranged a drawdown facility, opting to take only what they needed upfront and reserving the rest for future home upgrades.

-Case Study: Supplementary Income and a City Flat for spending time with the Grandchildren
+Case Study: Income boost and a city escape for spending time with the Grandchildren

 • Property type: Detached house, fully owned